 top of page

-The town of Boring Oregon despite what many might think, was not named after the adjective.
-"No, the town of Boring is named after William Boring who donated land for the first school, In 1874, Boring was a Union veteran who had moved to Oregon after having fought in the Siege of Vicksburg during the Civil War.
-William's half-brother, Joseph, had settled in the area in 1856 prior to his arrival.
+The town of Boring, Oregon, contrary to popular belief, was not named after the adjective.
+"No, the city of Boring is named after William Boring, who donated land for the first school.
+In 1874, Boring was a Union veteran who had moved to Oregon after having fought in the Siege of Vicksburg during the Civil War.
+William's half-brother, Joseph, had settled in the area in 1856 before his arrival.

 The land on which Boring was built was a former lava field.
 There are approximately 80 lava vents across the area, remnants of the volcanic activity that occurred there roughly 2.6 million years ago.